 We use a rule-based and transparent process.
-In order to avoid bias, we work with a standardized set of data and flags.
+To avoid bias, we work with a standardized set of data and flags.

-Last but not least, we work with a dash of gut feeling, derived from twenty years’ experience.
+Last but not least, we work with a dash of gut feeling, derived from 20 years of experience.

 Push-out forces and pull-out forces